 COVID-19: Looking to get tested or vaccinated?
 Here's where to go in South Florida

-As we enter the third year of the coronavirus pandemic, knowing where to turn to get tested or vaccinated is still important.
+In the third year of the coronavirus pandemic, knowing where to turn to get tested or vaccinated is still important.
 Here’s our updated guide:

 Do not go to the hospital emergency department to get tested for COVID-19.
 Testing sites are organized by county — here are the websites where you can check to see which sites are open:

 You turn to WLRN for reporting you can trust and stories that move our South Florida community forward.
 Your support makes it possible.
-Please donate now.
+Pleasedonate now.
 Thank you.

 Each county provides options for homebound individuals, such as mailing free testing kits or scheduling a homebound testing appointment.
 Please see your county’s website for more information.